mozilla/explainers/README.md

 ## TC39 Stage 0 Proposals
 An explainer for [TC39 Stage 0 proposal](https://tc39.es/process-document/) in addition:
 * must complete sections 1-3
-* may add sections 4-5
+* may add sections 4-5 and should before presenting at a TC39 meeting
 * must not add section(s) 6+.
 Stage 0 proposals are not for identifying a particular solution.

 ## Iterating and soliciting feedback